g-ford/cradle/part4/README.markdown

 ## Doing it with Types

-Up until this point, I have been working on doing a nearly direct translation of Crenshaws tutorial to Haskell.
+Up until now, I have been doing a near direct translation of Crenshaws' tutorial to Haskell.
 After reading Andersons' paper _Parsing with Haskell_ [1] I realised that Haskell has a very powerful Type system for a reason.

 So let's take a step back and rework what has been done so far using Types and we'll see how much easier, extensible and safer it is to use.